statox/simple-vector.ts/DEV.md

 # Publishing

-The Github CI handle the publication of the [package to npm](https://www.npmjs.com/package/simple-vector) and the deployment of the Github Pages for the docs website.
+The GitHub CI handle the publication of the [package to npm](https://www.npmjs.com/package/simple-vector) and the deployment of the GitHub Pages for the docs website.
 See [`.github/workflows/publish-npm.yml`](.github/workflows/publish-npm.yml).

 - Updating the `version` field in `package.json` triggers the publishing of a new version and its documentation.
-- The docs can be updated without publishing a new version of the package running [`.github/workflows/publish-docs-only.yml`](.github/workflows/publish-docs-only.yml), [here on Github](https://github.com/statox/simple-vector.ts/actions/workflows/publish-docs-only.yml)
+- The docs can be updated without publishing a new version of the package running [`.github/workflows/publish-docs-only.yml`](.github/workflows/publish-docs-only.yml), [here on GitHub](https://github.com/statox/simple-vector.ts/actions/workflows/publish-docs-only.yml)